partials-music/kononotronics/README.md

 # chorus

+all of us, ever homeless
+lunar light
+slowly steeping in an empty cup look up

+plenty of nothing to fill us up

 look up

+all of us homeless
+lying alone, this
 moonlight steeping in an empty cup

-look up
-plenty of nothing to fill us up

-all of us
-ever homeless

 plenty of nothing to fill us up plenty of nothing to fill us up